tuva-health/tuva/README.md

 [Here](https://docs.getdbt.com/dbt-cli/installation) are instructions for installing dbt.

 ## Configuration
+Executing the following steps will load all seed files into your data warehouse, create all models (tables/views) in your data warehouse, and run all tests on your data.

 1. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repo to your local machine
 3. Create a database called 'tuva' in your data warehouse